flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### devtools.serve

-The `serve()` command starts a DevTools server if one isn't already running and prints out the host and port of the server.
+The `serve()` command starts a DevTools server if one isn't already running and returns the host and port of the server.

 ## 'flutter run --machine' and 'flutter attach --machine'